Individual Behaviour and Economic Performance: Methodological Challenges and Institutional Context (IBEP)

 Towards the Knowledge Economy: Incentives, Regulation and Capital Allocation

-• Estonian Research Council personal research grant No. PUT315
+• Estonian Research Council Personal Research Grant No. PUT315

-• 2014-2017
+• Duration: 2014-2017

 • Principal Investigator: Aaro Hazak

-• Funding 146,000 EUR
+• Funding: 146,000 EUR

-Series of public seminars on the interlinkages between work arrangements, sleep and outcomes of knowledge work
+Series of public seminars on the interlinkages between work arrangements, sleep, and outcomes of knowledge work